Verified July 2026 · Cited to primary sources

 No legal supervised access route right now.

 Semax has no compliant US route today while its compounding status is under FDA review.
-Vials sold "for research use only" are a gray-market fig-leaf, not a legal loophole — we don't link them.
+Vials sold "for research use only" are a gray-market fig-leaf, not a legal loophole, so we don't link them.
 If you pursue Semax, do it with a licensed clinician, and re-check its legal status first.

 Is Semaxsafe?
 Side effects & risks